How will my company benefit?

 An Apprenticeship is a work-based training programme, which lets your employee learn and earn in a real job, to achieve a nationally recognised qualification at the end of it.
 As well as teaching practical skills and the underpinning knowledge to go with those skills, it also develops an understanding of the law, which applies to employers and employees.

-The 20% Off the Job Training (OJT), is a funding requirement where Apprentices are required to spend 20% of their working time completing training not related to their work role.
+The 20% dedicated learning time is a funding requirement where Apprentices are required to spend 20% of their working time completing training/learning not related to their work role.

 Who is Eligible?